anhvanthe/HalfBridge_LLC/README.md

 # HalfBridge_LLC
 Design, Simulation and Testing Half bridge LLC

+# Motivation
+* Want to design product that make great
+* Improve Design and Research skills (how to transform cutting edge research to great product)
+* Collaborate, teamwork
+* Have meaningful engineering life

 # Specification
 The design will have based on specification of reference designs from Infineon, TI, ST.